 Are you excited for your first day of skiing?
 YES, and so are we.
 But preparing for such a day, especially as a beginner, can be overwhelming.
-The endless amount of different types of ski gear and special ski equipment stresses the hell out of beginners, even before they started their winter break.
+The endless amount of different ski gear and special ski equipment stresses the hell out of beginners, even before they started their winter break.
 What to pack for a ski holiday is a question the internet or friends might not answer as concrete as we would wish for.
 Therefore, here you go, we explain every item a beginner needs for their first ski day and suggestions where you should get it from.
 Plus find a free packing list for your first ski day to download and print attached to the end of this article.

 Packing list for your first ski day: The right ski outfit

-The first thing you might consider before going skiing is the winter outfit you should wear.
-And you are completely right thinking that way because when you get up in the morning and want to prepare for your first ski lesson ski clothing is the very first thing you start with.
+The first thing you might consider before going skiing in the winter outfit you should wear.
+And you are completely right thinking that way because when you get up in the morning and want to prepare for your first ski lesson ski clothing is the first thing you start with.

 Well, let's start bottom-up:

 Ski socks and ski underwear

 Ski socks and ski underwear are essential basics you put on first thing in the morning of your first ski day.
 Proper ski socks are that important because they do not only keep you warm in your ski boots, but they also make sure that your ski boot fits perfectly.
 Ensure that you pull them as high as possible so that they won't wrinkle up in your shoe.
 A wrinkle in your socks might hurt during skiing, so pull them up completely, they usually end just below your knee.